 My name is Erin Henderson.
-I am 36 years old and live in the Rocky Mountains in Wyoming (although I was born and raised in NY).
-I am married to my soul mate and best friend, Josh, and we have 12 kids.
+I am 37 years old and live in the Rocky Mountains in Wyoming (although I was born and raised in NY).
+My husband, Josh, and I have 12 awesome kids.
 We have three biological sons, two daughters adopted from the US, one son adopted from the US, one daughter adopted from Vietnam, one daughter adopted from S. Korea, one daughter adopted from Ethiopia and three sons adopted from Ethiopia.
 That's five daughters and seven sons...
 12!
-Our oldest is 18 (ikes!) and our youngest is 5.
+Our oldest is 19 (ikes!) and our youngest is 5.
 They are ALL ours. :)

 Our youngest son has cerebral palsy, epilepsy, vision impairment, developmental delay and is fed by a g-tube.
-We adopted him after another family adopted him from Ethiopia and then chose not to keep him once he was diagnosed.
+He was born in Ethiopia and we adopted him after his first adoptive family chose not to keep him.
 We were told he would likely never even be able to sit up, and now he walks, climbs, signs, says some words, and daily amazes us with his determination and beautiful spirit.
 He is a huge inspiration to me.

 I have been a runner since April 25.
 2009.
 I had never run before and was trying to lose some weight and find myself.
 I barely survived a two mile loop and came home completely humbled, and yet also inspired and excited.
 Since that very first run I have been hooked.
 I went back out the next day and the next day, and before long I could run that two mile loop.
 Then I ran further.
 Then I ran faster.
 Then I started racing and realized that not only did I like it, but I was kind of good at it!
 I lost over 75lbs and have become a healthier, happier and more confident person.

 I frequently run 80-100 mile weeks, and the marathon is my favorite distance to race.
 I love it!
-I am sponsored by Pearl Izumi and Soleus and am super grateful for their support.
+I am sponsored by Oiselle and Generation UCAN and am super grateful for their support.
 I am also an ambassador for Ogio and Gone For a Run.

 My big picture goal is to qualify for the Olympic Marathon Trials.
 I know it is an ambitious goal and that it won't be an easy journey, but I am dedicated, excited, optimistic, and willing to put the work in and see what happens.